divyansh-kataria/dotfiles/README.md

-These are my CachyOS Niri with Noctalia Shell dotfiles which contains configs of alacritty, niri and noctalia
+These are my Niri with Noctalia Shell dotfiles which contains configs of alacritty and niri forked from cachyos-niri-noctalia

 Author - Divyansh Kataria